 Sidhom: No. I suppose that not only the Copts but a good portion of Muslims sat to watch what’s taking place and they were excited also, because the feedback that came by phone calls and by email and by SMS messages in all the programs on TV stations covering the event came from both Christians and Muslims, from both public figures and laymen.
 It revealed that a good part of Egyptians were knowing what’s taking place and were excited and were congratulating the church for an extremely decent and sacred organization of the whole process, which ended up in seeking the last say from heaven today.

-OD News: What sort of expectations, both in regards to matters of faith and to the Coptic place in Egyptian society, will be placed on Bishop Tawadros?
+OD News: What sort of expectations, both in regards to matters of faith and to the Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country. place in Egyptian society, will be placed on Bishop Tawadros?

 Sidhom: This is the transitional period which Egypt is passing through, and they had to make sure the coming pope will be wise enough to tackle all these aspects, whether inside Egypt or outside Egypt.

 I sense, very much, great respect and appreciation among Christians and among Muslims for the pope, and lots of things are expected of him.
 And this is what I was, all day, commenting about [on television during coverage of the selection of the new pope].
 Because everybody asks what are the responsibilities put in front of the pope, and what are the challenges in the new atmosphere which Egypt is passing through; and with the rise of political Islam, what is he keen to do?

 In that regard, I say there are several levels.
 The first is the church as an institution.

 We look forward that the pope, with his scientific mind, with [his] experience, is expected to change the whole manner of administration in the church.
 The church, for centuries, and until Pope Shenouda, relied mainly in its administration upon its leadership, upon the sole figure of the pope.